MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_08_AzureFirewall.md

 1. On the **Test-FW01 | Rules** blade, click the **Network rule collection** tab and then click **+ Add network rule collection**.

-1. On the **Add network rule collection** blade, specify the following settings (leave others with their defaault values):
+1. On the **Add network rule collection** blade, specify the following settings (leave others with their default values):

    |Setting|Value|
    |---|---|